patrickfrey/mewa/doc/typedb.md

 The type database API referred to as _mewa.typedb_ offers you the functions needed to build up the typesystem of your language.

-## Create a new type database
+## Create a New Type Database
 ```lua
 mewa = require("mewa")
 typedb = mewa.typedb()
 ```
 The variable typedb holds now the type database created.

-## User defined objects in different scopes:
+## User Defined Objects in Different Scopes
 ### typedb:set_instance
 #### Parameter
 | #   | Name     | Type              | Description                                           |